Clemapfel/Mousetrap.jl/README.md

 Consider donating to support the continued development of this library [here](TODO).

 The goal is for
 mousetrap to be fully-featured and stable when Julia [static compilation](https://github.com/JuliaLang/PackageCompiler.jl) finishes development.
-Static compilation and the lack of [fully featured, easy-to-use](https://github.com/JuliaGraphics/Gtk.jl/issues)
+Static compilation and the lack of a [fully featured, easy-to-use](https://github.com/JuliaGraphics/Gtk.jl/issues)
 GUI libraries are currently the largest factors as to why Julia is ill-suited for front-end development.
 Mousetrap aims to change this.

 ---